clementgerard1/prototypeIRCAM/README.md

 ##Functioning

-There are 3 layers of complexity :

 There is a drawing map designed with invisible rect and ellipse which create areas linked to differents sounds.
 When a player is in a shape, the sound is played.

 There are paths and shapes (also designed in svg) which play sounds when the player follow the path.
 If the player follow the edge of the shape, sound is clearer.